 A quick way to test a leaky shower is to turn the water on and observe: if the water disappears into the seam, it’s time to re-caulk.
 For a quick fix, grab a bottle of LePage Renew, and your shower will be ready in as little as six hours!

-So, you have your tools and now it’s time to caulk your shower stall or door.
+Now that you have your tools and caulk, it’s time to caulk your shower stall or door.
 To perform this DIY job like a contractor, you will need to prepare the following steps:

 - Remove the previous sealant by using a gloved hand to pull away the remaining sealant.
 Use a joint scraper or caulk remover to unhinge any pesky residue.